Get an annual AARP membership for only $9. Offer ends 12/11.

 continuing care retirement communities

-These costs are not covered by any type of insurance or public assistance program.
+These costs are not covered by any insurance or public assistance program.
 However, medical fees you incur while in residence are usually covered by insurance plans, including Medicare.

-Life plan communities are also referred to as continuing care retirement communities (CCRCs).
+Life plan communities are also called continuing care retirement communities (CCRCs).
 They’re geared toward highly independent seniors who want a rich menu of living options and services.
 Often, couples move to CCRCs together, even if they have differing medical needs.

 CCRCs are designed to provide care at varying levels, so you can change the type of services you need if your medical needs change.
 Memory care and skilled nursing care are typically available.